Your Questions, Answered: Finding the Right Support for Your Wellbeing

 1. What kinds of things do people come to see you for?

-People come for many reasons!!
-There’s no “right” or “wrong” reason.
+People come for many different reasons.
+There’s no “right” or “wrong” reason to seek support.
 Some are feeling stuck, anxious, overwhelmed, or flat.
 Some are experiencing workplace issues such as stress or burnout.
 Others are navigating life changes like menopause, perimenopause, infertility, parenting shifts, career changes, or grief.

 Some come to better understand themselves, explore personal strengths, and create a life that feels more aligned with their values.